isomerpages/nlb-learning/_digital/Adults Seniors/Learning Pathways.md

 ---
 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

-We start with a healthy digital lifestyle for all, and for seniors, <a href="/digital/adults-seniors/content">Master The Use Of Smartphones.</a>
+We start with a healthy digital lifestyle for all, and for seniors, <a href="#secondlp">Master The Use Of Smartphones.</a>

 <h3><b> Embrace a Safe and Healthy Digital Lifestyle
 </b></h3>